David E. Wilkins: Research

 In 2013, Wilkins published Hollow Justice: A History of Indigenous Claims in the United States.
 The book follows up on a third planned book in a series of two books written by Wilkins's mentor, Vine Deloria Jr., and Clifford M. Lytle, that the two weren't able to complete.
 In Hollow Justice Wilkins studies the history of indigenous claims, covering topics like legal activity in the United States Court of Federal Claims and the Indian Claims Commission, the Cobell v.
 Salazar case, and the continuing prospects for indigenous claims.

-In 2018, Wilkins published the book Red Prophet: The Punishing Intellectualism of Vine Deloria, Jr. Wilkins had previously coauthored two books with Vine Deloria Jr.: Tribes, Treaties, and Constitutional Tribulations in 1999, and The Legal Universe: Observations on the Foundations of American Law, which was published in 2011.
+In 2018, Wilkins wrote Red Prophet: The Punishing Intellectualism of Vine Deloria, Jr. Wilkins had previously coauthored two books with Vine Deloria Jr.: Tribes, Treaties, and Constitutional Tribulations in 1999, and The Legal Universe: Observations on the Foundations of American Law, which was published in 2011.

 With K. Tsianina Lomawaima, Wilkins coauthored Uneven Ground: American Indian Sovereignty and Federal Law in 2001.
 The book was selected as an Outstanding Academic Title by Choice Reviews, and was included on a list of the 10 most influential books by the Native American and Indigenous Studies Association.

-In 2017, he and his wife, Shelly Hulse Wilkins, published Dismembered: Native Disenrollment and the Battle for Human Rights.
+In 2017, with his wife Shelly Hulse Wilkins, a policy analyst specializing in Tribal-state relations, Wilkins wrote Dismembered: Native Disenrollment and the Battle for Human Rights.
+They co-edited Of Living Stone: Perspectives on Continuous Knowledge and the Work of Vine Deloria, Jr. in 2024.
+The work contains pieces by artists, activists, and academics who critique Deloria’s wide-ranging intellectual and cultural legacy.

+In 2024, Oxford University Press published Indigenous Governance: Clans, Constitutions, and Consent, a comprehensive, critical examination of Native political systems: the senior political sovereigns on the North American continent in terms of their origin, development, structures, and operation.

-Wilkins's work has been included on lists of important reading for topics in indigenous legal studies, and he has been described as an icon of Native American civil rights.
+Wilkins' work has been included on lists of important reading for topics in indigenous legal studies, and he has been described as an icon of Native American civil rights.
 In 2007 he was awarded the Dean's Medal from the University of Minnesota College of Liberal Arts, and in 2019 he won the Daniel Elazar Distinguished Federalism Scholar Award from the American Political Science Association, which is awarded for "distinguished scholarly contributions to the study of federalism and intergovernmental relations".